giflw/datacrow/readme/readme.txt

      Loads the default Data Crow settings.
 Disgards all user settings.

     -datadir:<path>
      Specifies an alternative location for the data folder.
 Spaces need to be substituted by %20.

+Fixing installation / upgrade issues:

+When experiencing problems it can be useful to start Data Crow with both the -clearsettings and the -nocache parameters: java -Xmx256m -jar datacrow.jar -nocache - clearsettings Note that all your settings will be disgarded when you start Data Crow with these parameters!

 ----------------------------------------------------------------------------------------